h-d3v/README.MD/README.md

 ### What I Do

-🚀 **Backend Profesionnal**: As a seasoned backend engineer, I excel in creating robust, scalable, and efficient server-side applications.
+🚀 **Backend Profesionnal**: As a seasoned backend dev, I excel in creating robust, scalable, and efficient server-side applications.
 My expertise lies in Microservices, Rest APIs, Cloud architecture, SQL and NoSQL Databases and more.

 🌐 **Frontend Skills**: Besides my backend prowess, I'm also skilled in front-end development, ensuring seamless and engaging user experiences.
 I have experince mostly in building SPAs with Vue and React.